 Summer: late June – late August

 Informal and formal discussion will be a regular activity, since the goal of the program is to provide maximum incentive for students to use the experience in Cambridge as an opportunity for intense intellectual and cultural exploration.
 In addition, there will be a number of social events designed to encourage esprit de corps among the Thouron Prize students.
 All extracurricular opportunities associated with the Pembroke/King’s program, including plenary lectures, the London weekend, theatre and field trips, sports and formal halls, will be available to Thouron Prize winners.

 Participants will live in one of the very beautiful courts of Pembroke College.
 Each student will have a single room, and students will eat most of their meals in the College dining room.
 Since Pembroke is located in the historic heart of Cambridge, there are many other places where students can gather for meals and snacks immediately surrounding the College.

-The John Thouron Prize covers the costs of tuition, room and board, and travel to and from the United States.
-However, students should plan to have available enough money to cover any other personal needs.
+The John Thouron Prize covers the costs of tuition, and room and board.
+Students should plan to cover travel to and from the United Kingdom and any other incidentals and personal needs from their own funds.

 Eligibility and Application

 Applicants should have an outstanding record of scholarship (GPA of at least 3.5) and extracurricular activity, as well as a clear reason for studying in the Pembroke summer program.
 They should demonstrate personal qualities that will make them good ambassadors for the United States and their respective universities.
 They must be U.S. citizens and they should not have had had prior study abroad experience.